Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 In this situation method dispatch will be on all arguments that precede the ellipsis unless unless you specify signature='object'; it's highly recommended to dispatch on 'object' only.
-Defining sensible default values is also important (method="auto" or verbose=FALSE) is important to encourage consistent, user-friendly behavior across methods.
+Defining sensible default values (e.g., method="auto" or verbose=FALSE) is also important to encourage consistent, user-friendly behavior across methods.

 Going the direction of more restrictive, an example where the ellipsis was intensionally omitted is the organism() generic recently added to BiocGenerics.
-The contract is simple: this is a straightforward getter and we want to enforce this and encourage methods to stick to that very simple contract.
+This is a straightforward getter and we want to enforce this and encourage methods to stick to that very simple contract.
 If someone comes up with a use-case where extra arguments are needed for their method then the ellipsis can be added to the generic.

 The key is to identify or anticipate the greatest common factor across methods and formalize that at the level of the generic.
-When in doubt, better underestimate than overestimate.
+When in doubt, better to underestimate than overestimate.